PBproblemsolving/rcPVPT_reddit_client_with_python_vim_praw_tmux/readme.md

 '''
 $ python reader.py
 '''
-I prefer "import reader" in python interactive session, cause sessions provide function outcompleting and it comes handy if one would want to use praw directly by issuing reader.ruser.<cmd>
+I prefer "import reader" in python interactive session, cause sessions provide function autocompleting and that comes handy if one would want to use praw directly by issuing reader.ruser.<cmd>